-TGbe editor: Modify the 3rd paragraph of subclause 9.4.2.22 Quiet element as follows
+TGbe editor: Modify the 3rd paragraph of subclause 9.4.2.22 Quiet element as follows (#2132, #2166)

-The Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts. (#2472)The value of 0 is reserved.
+For a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts. (#2472)The value of 0 is reserved.
+For an EHT AP:

+the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower or equal to 127.

+the Quiet Count field minus 127 is equal to the number of TBTTs in the past to reach the beacon interval during which the ongoing quiet interval started if the field is set to a value higher than 127.

 end of changes